Good and Bad Passwords How-To

 this.

-name and one for last names.
+names and one for last names.
 Each list is ordered by the

-list includes as many names as necessary so that 90% of the U.S.
+list includes as many names as necessary, so that 90% of the U.S.

 population has their name listed.
 There are 1219 male names,